Heysham explosion: Man jailed for killing boy, 2, in gas blast

 A man who cut a gas pipe to sell for scrap, causing a blast in which a two-year-old boy died, has been jailed.

-Darren Greenham, 45, used an angle grinder to cut the pipe at his home on Mallowdale Avenue in Heysham, Lancashire, in May 2021.
+Darren Greenham used an angle grinder to cut the pipe at his home on Mallowdale Avenue in Heysham, Lancashire, in May 2021.

 The subsequent explosion killed George Hinds, whose family lived next door.